alantanlc/count-squares-problem/README.md

 Contact me if you would like to discuss on this problem!

-WORK IN PROGRESS: Still yet to implement the function getPerpendicularDistance()

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.